vandringskompis/RedJillCardGame/README.md

 # RedJillCardGame
 My take on Black Jack.
 This game will have a human player and a computer (dealer).
 From the mainActivity the user will have the choice to play as a single player, (EXTRA) Multiplayer, (EXTRA) see stats and read the rules.

+GamePlay: The user will be able to choose whether to stand (no more cards dealt) or hit (a new card will be dealt).

+Play again button will take the user back to MainActivity.

 This first sketch is what I aim to be able to create in Android studios.
 The layout may differ since Figma is sooo much easier than to actually code this in Android studios :) I might make my own cards or import pictures from google.

-EXTRA Multiplayer.
+EXTRA: Multiplayer.
 If there's time, a multiplayer option will be added.
 Two players will the be able to play against the dealer (computer).
 They will take turns to play.
 A TextView will tell which player's turn it is.

-EXTRA Stats.
+EXTRA: Stats.
 Stats from singel player (EXTRA multiplayer) will be stored in StatsActivity that will be accessed from MainActivity.

-Play again button will take the user back to MainActivity.